 Singing in Spanish, Catalan, Portuguese, Quechua and Nahuatl she draws listeners into the world of beauty, poetry, and warmth that is the Latin American & Spanish Art Song – a world that continues to thrive because of her determination to ensure its future.

-Her interest in exploring the possibilities of technology to create educational channels and to promote the Latin American & Iberian repertoire and composers, brought her to create Mundo Arts Spain., an Internet company that developed in to a Music Publisher, a Record label, a Online TV channel and an Online Store.
+Her interest in exploring the possibilities of technology to create educational channels and to promote the Latin American & Iberian repertoire and composers, brought her to create Mundo Arts Spain., an Internet company that developed into a Music Publisher, a Record label, an Online TV channel and an Online Store.
 In 2014 Patricia started EYECatalunya,a technological platform dedicated to internationally promote Catalan creators.

 Born in Ibagué, Colombia, Ms. Caicedo began studying piano, music theory, and voice as a child at the Tolima music conservatory.
 After completing medical studies, she resumed her voice studies and has since worked with Rocío Rios, Alfredo Krauss, Maya Maiska and Gilberto Escobar.

 Caicedo lives in Barcelona and holds a Ph.D. in Musicology from the Universidad Complutense de Madrid and a Medical Doctor degree from the Escuela Colombiana de Medicina.

 Since 2008 Caicedo was included in the Who's Who in America.
 Published by Marquis Who's Who is the leading biographical reference publisher of the highest achievers and contributors from across the country and around the world.
 Her inclusion represents a tribute to her discipline and hard work as an advocate of the Latin American and Spanish Music.
 Since 2010 Patricia is also included in the Who's Who in American Women and Who´s Who in the World.

 In 2017 Patricia was named an Honorary member of the Brazilian Voice Teachers Association and their representative in Europe.